boostorg/redis/README.md

 Some people that were helpful in the development of Aedis

-* Richard Hodges ([madmongo1](https://github.com/madmongo1)): For helping me with Asio and the design of asynchronous programs in general.
+* Richard Hodges ([madmongo1](https://github.com/madmongo1)): For very helpful support with Asio and the design of asynchronous programs in general.
 * Vinícius dos Santos Oliveira ([vinipsmaker](https://github.com/vinipsmaker)): For useful discussion about how Aedis consumes buffers in the read operation (among other things).
 * Petr Dannhofer ([Eddie-cz](https://github.com/Eddie-cz)): For helping me understand how the `AUTH` and `HELLO` command can influence each other.